Luminite2/vecmap/README.md

 The reproduce\_acl2018\_orthographic.sh script can be used to replicate the results listed in that paper (note that there is a small amount of nondeterminism, so any individual run may not match all numbers exactly).

+In addition to the requirements listed below, Gensim is required for some of the orthographic components.

 Below is the full content of the README for artetxem/vecmap at the time that this was forked.

 VecMap (bilingual word embedding mappings)